zyzek/LEAPs/content/leaps/leap-8.md

 Liquidity and trading rewards for each round are grouped together, since the latter depends on the former.
 The security module and SNX staking programs are independent of the trading rounds and addressed separately.

+The Council has the right to delay the start of trading round 1 (and potentially alter other rounds), in the event that the ETH wrapper has not been deployed.

 #### 1. Trading Round 1 (November 5  - November 19)

 | Group          | Rewards |